aritrasa45/AZ-Unlimitedx/README.md

-## Its a tool for genereating numbers accoding to users requirements..It is entirely coded on python, by aritrasa
+### Its a tool for genereating numbers accoding to users requirements..It is entirely coded on python, by aritrasa

 > [!IMPORTANT]
+> whats new?
 <li> major bug fixes
 <li> added delay option for slow printing

-### to install ✌️👇
+ <li> to install ✌️👇

         git clone https://github.com/aritrasa45/AZ-Unlimitedx.git